 September 1998 - New England, USA After I completed my thesis in graduate school, my advisers encouraged me to submit an article summarizing my research findings for publication.
 The unwieldy title of my thesis was, "Coping Strategies of Successful Caregivers of Nonambulatory Family Members".
 Nonambulatory means that the person is unable to walk.
 My parents… Continue reading My Nursing Thesis is Published

 April 19, 1997 Show me Thy ways, O Lord, teach me Thy paths.
-Psalm 25:4 I am seriously debating whether or not I should continue with graduate school.
-They are raising the tuition to $380 per semester credit hour, and I have 29 hours to go to complete my Master's of Science in Nursing, so… Continue reading Continue Graduate School or Drop Out?
+Psalm 25:4 (KJV) I am seriously debating whether or not I should continue with graduate school.
+They are raising the tuition to $380 per semester credit hour, and I have 29 hours to go to complete my Master's of Science in Nursing… Continue reading Continue Graduate School or Drop Out?

-January, 1995 Over the next few days, I was assigned to work in the Mennonite clinic which was hosting us in nice motel-like rooms.
-I watched Dr Nancy examine patients all day long in much the same fashion as USA physicians do.
-She speaks some English and many of the medical terms are the same… Continue reading Transcultural Nursing Course – Dominican Republic – Part 4
+January 1995 Over the next few days, I was assigned to work in the Mennonite clinic which was hosting us in comfortable simple motel-like rooms.
+I watched Dr. Nancy examine patients all day long in much the same fashion as USA physicians do.
+She speaks some English and many of the medical terms are the… Continue reading Transcultural Nursing Course – Dominican Republic – Part 4

 January 3, 1995 It seems hard to believe that our trip is half over.
 Today, we returned to the city hospital to work as a group so Tammy could translate for us.
 We made rounds in the pediatric ward and watched a skilled nurse easily start several IV's in babies, unlike yesterday.
 She wore a… Continue reading Transcultural Nursing Course – Dominican Republic – Part 3